fivitti/pySlip/README.md

 width.
 I searched around for a GUI solution that would work rather like Google
 maps: tiled, layers, etc.  I couldn't find anything that didn't assume browser+map server.
 So I wrote my own wxPython widget.
-This worked well for cartesian self-generated maps and is being extended to handle non-cartesian maps and tiles sourced from places like OpenStreetMap.
+This worked well for cartesian self-generated maps and has been extended to handle non-cartesian maps and tiles sourced from places like OpenStreetMap.

 It's a poor thing, but solves my problem.
 I'm placing it here in the hope that